PrismadeLabs/PrismaID-SDK/README.md

 Use subscriptions to get notified of different events that happen before, during or after PrismaID use.

 ### `InitialisationResponse`

 Evaluate this response the get device specific information, like support and display density.

 ```typescript
 public codeSetTypes: CodeType[]
 ```

 ```typescript
 public ppi: number
 ```

 ```typescript
 public devicePixelRatio: number
 ```

 ```typescript
 public clientConfig: ClientConfig
 ```

 ```typescript
 public deviceSupport: DeviceSupport
 ```

 ### TutorialResponse

 Use this response to initialize [PrismaID-Tutorial](https://github.com/PrismadeLabs/PrismaID-Tutorial).

 ```typescript
 public ppi: number
 ```

 ```typescript
 public devicePixelRatio: number
 ```

 ```typescript
 public deviceSupport: DeviceSupport
 ```

 ```typescript
 public slideTypes: TutorialSlideType[] = []
 ```

 ### DecoderResponseSuccess

 Use this response to find out about a successfully detected PrismaID.

 ```typescript
 public readonly codeId: string
 ```

 ID of the PrismaID.

 ```typescript
 public readonly codeSet: string
 ```

 CodeSet name of the PrismaID.

 ```typescript
 public readonly probability: number
 ```

 Probability (0-1) that this detection is correct.

 ```typescript
 public readonly direction: string
 ```

 The direction of the user interaction.

 ```typescript
 public readonly rawData: any
 ```

 Raw data of the response, only required in combination with `setCustomPayload()`.

 ### DecoderResponseError

 Use this response to find out when a detection failed.

 ```typescript
 public readonly errorCode: string
 ```

 Error reason code.

 ```typescript
 public readonly message: string
 ```

 Technical error message.
 Do not display this to the user.

 ```typescript
 public readonly hints: DecoderHint[] = []
 ```

 List of potential hints for the user to improve results.
 Do not use directly, use `HintResponse` instead.

 ### InteractionResponse

 Use this response to find out about PrismaID interaction events.

 ```typescript
 public event: string
 ```

-* `"started"` - Interaction with the device started.
+-   `"started"` - Interaction with the device started.
 This typically happens, when the user touches the screen with finger or PrismaID.
-* `"changed"` - Triggered when specific characteristics of the signal change, only required for special applications.
+-   `"changed"` - Triggered when specific characteristics of the signal change, only required for special applications.
-* `"complete"` - Interaction with the device finished.
+-   `"complete"` - Interaction with the device finished.
 This typically happens, when the user removed PrismaID and finger from the screen.

 ### ProgressResponse

 Use this response to find about the progress of user interaction.

 ```typescript
 public progress: number
 ```

 Value between 0 and 100.
 When value reached 100, user can take PrismaID off the screen.

 ```typescript
 public direction: SwipeDirection
 ```

 Current direction of the interaction.

 ```typescript
 public scratchRound: number
 ```

 For scratch codes, the number of "rounds" the user scratched.

 ### HintResponse

 Use this response to show hints to the user after a failed detection.

 ```typescript
 public code: string
 ```

 ```typescript
 public type: string
 ```

 ```typescript
 public message: string
 ```

 ### UsabilityResponse

 Use this to response to guide the user through the PrismaID detection and give feedback about incorrect interaction.

 ```typescript
 public event: string
 ```

-* `"browser_not_supported"` - Current browser is on blacklist of unsupported browsers.
+-   `"browser_not_supported"` - Current browser is on blacklist of unsupported browsers.
-* `"browser_support_unknown"` - Current browser is unknown.
+-   `"browser_support_unknown"` - Current browser is unknown.
-* `"device_not_supported"` - Current device is on blacklist of unsupported devices.
+-   `"device_not_supported"` - Current device is on blacklist of unsupported devices.
-* `"device_usage_requirements"` - Current device requires special usage.
-These are best explained to the user during tutorial.
-* `"display_too_small_displacement"`, `"display_too_small_pack"`, `"display_too_small_tick"`, `"display_too_small_tornado"` - The display of this device is too small to fit the PrismaID.
+-   `"display_too_small_displacement"`, `"display_too_small_pack"`, `"display_too_small_tick"`, `"display_too_small_tornado"` - The display of this device is too small to fit the PrismaID.
-* `"hold_card_below_swipe"` - User is not holding the PrismaID in the bottom.
+-   `"hold_card_below_swipe"` - User is not holding the PrismaID in the bottom.
-* `"hold_with_one_finger_only"` - User uses multiple fingers to hold the PrismaID.
+-   `"hold_with_one_finger_only"` - User uses multiple fingers to hold the PrismaID.
-* `"pick_up_code_from_display"` - User should pick up the PrismaID from screen.
+-   `"pick_up_code_from_display"` - User should pick up the PrismaID from screen.
-* `"display_small_should_add_to_home"` - Display is too small without adding the application to home screen and run in standalone mode.
+-   `"display_small_should_add_to_home"` - Display is too small without adding the application to home screen and run in standalone mode.
-* `"take_device_in_hand"` - User should take the device in their hands, not place them on a table.
+-   `"take_device_in_hand"` - User should take the device in their hands, not place them on a table.
 This usually improves detection accuracy.

 ```typescript
 public payload?: any
 ```

 Some events come with a specific payload of additional data, e.g. a list of device specific usage requirements.